avanhatt/wasmtime/cranelift/isle/veri/veri_engine/README.md

 This crate is a prototype for verifying Cranelift's ISLE lowering rules using an SMT solver.

-Currently, term semantics are specified manually in `isle_annotations.rs`.
+Currently, term semantics are specified manually in `src/isle_annotations.rs`.
 These should be replaces by annotations on ISLE terms that are then parsed to our Verification IR.

 ## Running on a file